-Day 1: Arrive at Delhi - most flights arrive either in the evening or at night, and we recommend that our guests consider arriving a day earlier as this allows you to recuperate from jetlag, and serves as insurance against international flight delays and cancellations.
-Additional night(s) can be added when you are finalizing your international flights.
+Day 1: Arrive at Delhi - most flights arrive either in the evening or at night, and we strongly recommend that our guests consider arriving a day earlier as this allows you to recuperate from jetlag and serves as insurance against international flight delays and cancellations.
+An additional night’s hotel stay can be added at the time of reservation.

-Day 2: Delhi.
-(B) Begin your exploration of India in the morning with a visit to the magnificent tomb of the Mughal Emperor Humayun, located very near your hotel.
+Continue your exploration of Delhi after a 5-minute drive to the magnificent tomb of the Mughal Emperor Humayun.
 Delhi has such an abundance of amazing monuments that this Tomb Complex (1562 A.D.) does not quite get the acclaim that it deserves.